Cover photo courtesy of McKay Savage from London.

 b) You must honk your horn continually, regardless of the situation.

 Unfortunately, colliding with other vehicles wasn’t my only concern, as I felt certain it was only a matter of time before we killed a pedestrian.
-I could only watch in horror as young boys, suited businessmen and hobbling pensioners idly meandered across the road, seemingly unconcerned that their lives could end at any moment.
+I could only watch in horror as young boys, suited businessmen and hobbling pensioners idly meandered across the road, supposedly unconcerned that their lives could end at any moment.
 Finally, I was able to breathe a sigh of relief when congestion brought us to a temporary stop and I had a chance to scrutinize our dubious surroundings.

-The traffic stood back-to-back with the honking having now risen to an almost ear-shattering level.
+The traffic stood back-to-back, with the honking having now risen to an almost ear-shattering level.
 Sweat trickled down my forehead in competing streams.
 In search of some oxygen, I rolled down the window, a soon-to-be-realized blunder.
 Within twenty seconds a small boy had appeared.
 He was dirty, visibly undernourished and dressed in rags.
-The poor guy couldn’t have been a day older than ten and had the saddest looking eyes I’d ever seen.
+The poor guy couldn’t have been a day older than ten years old and had the saddest looking eyes I’d ever seen.
 Clutched firmly in his grubby little hand was a pack of blue pens.
 “Only 50 Rupees sir” he said, eyeballing me forlornly.

 Without making any kind of conscious decision, I found my hand wandering down to the money belt strapped around my waist beneath my T-shirt.
 “No” said Allan gently, placing his hand on my arm.
 The boy was no fool though and knew he’d made an impact.
 And so he turned the dramatics up another notch, repeating the “poor me” line yet again, but this time putting in an Oscar-winning performance that involved the wringing of his hands and those damn eyes reaching a whole new level of despondency.

 Seconds later the taxi pulled away and I was off the hook.
 I watched glumly as he faded into the distance, all the while those eyes remained locked into mine, right until he was out of sight and swallowed amid a sea of metal and dust.
-Feeling crappy, I scolded myself for not giving him the equivalent of sixty pence for his pens.
+Feeling crappy, I scolded myself for not giving him the equivalent of sixty pence for his damn pens.
 Later of course I learned more about the street kids of Delhi, how they’re sent out by pimp-like characters to collect money, more often than not to fund drug addictions and prostitution.
 Nine times out of ten the children see next to nothing of the cash they bust a gut begging for.
 If only I could have given him some fruit, a chocolate bar, anything that would have brightened his day up a little.

 Leaving the death-mobile for the equally chaotic flow of Paharganj was like jumping out of the frying pan into the fire.
 I had never seen so many people crammed into one space and it made Saturday afternoon on London’s Oxford Street look like a leisurely stroll in the park.
 With the sun mercilessly beating down on us, we slowly picked our way through the crowds, edging further and further into the cauldron.
 Before long we were set upon by feverish vendors, so-called tour guides and other entrepreneurs, all of whom appeared desperate to sell us anything that wasn’t nailed to the ground.
 “Yes please!!!”
 “Come my shop”.
 “You want Kashmir?”
 “Hello internet!”.
 “Beautiful things”.
 “This way for cheap”.
 “Which country?”